Youth Programs //

 Submit your video entry and read the competition rules here.

 |Our 2016 Judges:

 Engaging concerts for 5-10 year olds and their families to experience chamber music in an entertaining and educational format with a pre-concert hands-on musical activity.
-During the 2017 Winter Festival, travel the railroads with Seattle’s Skyros Quartet in a musical narration of the beloved classic The Little Engine That Could.
-Selections from chamber music favorites by Dvorák, Beethoven, Schubert and an arrangement of Brubeck’s Take 5 will accompany the narration and bring the story of overcoming challenges to life.
-All aboard!
+During the 2018 Summer Festival, join us for a musical version of Peter the Rabbit with narration, as well as The Sorcerer’s Apprentice (made famous in Disney’s Fantasia), and traditional folk music of Venezuela.
+Other selections include music by Mozart and Shostakovich.
 All tickets are $12 and are general admission.

-Prior to the concert there is a FREE musical instrument “petting zoo” beginning at 10:00 am, courtesy of Music Center of the Northwest.
+Prior to the concert there is a FREE musical instrument “petting zoo” beginning at 10:00 am, courtesy of Classical KING-FM 98.1.

 CHAMBER MUSIC IN THE CLASSROOM — Free

 SCMS provides Teaching Artists to perform, as well as form and coach Chamber Music ensembles in public middle and high school music programs.
 In 2015, our Teaching Artists coached the students of Ballard, Cleveland, Roosevelt and West Seattle High Schools, and Whitman, Hamilton and Madison Middle Schools.

 MASTERCLASSES — Free